 What is Lead Nurturing?

-In other words, lead nurturing is the act of building relationships with a specific demographic of people in the hope that they’ll eventually buy the products and/or services your company sells.
-Lead nurturing is most often accomplished through the strategic use of email marketing, social media, and paid advertising campaigns.
+In other words, lead nurturing is the act of building relationships with a specific demographic of people in the hope they’ll eventually buy the products and/or services your company sells.

 Why You Should Nurture Leads

 Why should your company invest time and resources into developing an effective lead nurturing strategy?
-Because lead nurturing has many benefits.
+Well, because lead nurturing has many benefits.
 Here are three of the most important ones: